maartenbrakkee/rebanna/docs/format-svg.md

 # Correctly formated SVG's

-Currently _Rebanna_ works with a maximum of 6 different color layers.
+Currently _rebanna_ works with a maximum of 6 different color layers.
 Each layer should be grouped and each group should have an id.

 ## Example